Anik032/Pizza-Sales-Analysis_SQL/README.md

 Welcome to the Pizza Sales Analysis project!
 This repository contains a comprehensive SQL-based analysis of pizza sales data.
 The project is designed to provide insights into sales performance, customer preferences, and operational efficiency using SQL queries.

 **Project Overview:**
-This project involves analyzing pizza sales data from four CSV files, answering 13 questions that range from basic to advanced levels.
+This project involves analyzing pizza sales data from 4 CSV files, answering 13 questions that range from basic to advanced levels.
 The data is processed and analyzed using SQL to extract meaningful insights and drive data-driven decision-making.

 **Files Included** <br>
 orders.csv: Contains information about individual pizza orders.<br>